James L. Buckley: 1976 'Draft Buckley' movement

-Post-Senate career
+Post-Senate business career

 After his loss in the 1976 election, Buckley worked for Donaldson, Lufkin & Jenrette, becoming a member of the executive committee and of its board of directors and eventually advancing to the position of corporate director.

+Reagan administration

-After his loss in Connecticut, Buckley served in the Reagan administration, first as an undersecretary of State for security assistance, managing military aid to strategically located countries, and then as President of Radio Free Europe/Radio Liberty in Munich from 1982 to 1985.
+After his 1980 loss in Connecticut's U.S. Senate election, Buckley served in the Reagan administration, first as an undersecretary of State for security assistance, managing military aid to strategically located countries, and then as President of Radio Free Europe/Radio Liberty in Munich from 1982 to 1985.

-U.S. Court of Appeals for D.C.
+United States Court of Appeals for the District of Columbia Circuit

 On October 16, 1985, Buckley was nominated by President Ronald Reagan to a seat on the United States Court of Appeals for the District of Columbia Circuit.
 The seat had previously been held by Judge Edward Allen Tamm.
-Buckley was confirmed by the United States Senate on December 17, 1985 and received commission on December 17, 1985.
+Buckley was confirmed by the United States Senate on December 17, 1985, and received his commission on December 17, 1985.
 He assumed senior status on August 31, 1996.